 If you can turn screws and your piping is in place, you do not need to hire a professional plumber.
 An approximate 12-inch rough-in size, connecting from the waste pipe center to the wall makes installation easy and quick.

 The compact size and two-piece design mean the toilet is lighter and easier to move, place and install.
 Everything you need to install your toilet, except for tools and a seat, comes in the box.

 Like most toilets available on the market, the Toto Aquia comes with a standard, one-year limited warranty.

 Being a top brand, Toto has a firm belief in their products standing up and performing well over time.

 Even through heavy use, Toto continues to perform with few issues.
-The Toto top performance is what makes it a top scorer with high satisfaction rate among their loyal customers.
+The Toto top performance is what makes it a top scorer with a high satisfaction rate among its loyal customers.